Christmas in Hollis

 The title refers to Hollis, Queens, the New York City neighborhood in which the members of Run-DMC grew up.
 The track samples Clarence Carter's 1968 holiday song "Back Door Santa", as well as "Frosty the Snowman", "Jingle Bells", and "Joy to the World" and features an Acme siren.

 "Christmas in Hollis" was included as a bonus track on the deluxe edition of Tougher Than Leather.

 Music video

-The music video for "Christmas in Hollis" takes place at the North Pole and in Hollis, Queens.
+The music video for "Christmas in Hollis" takes place at the North Pole (although it was not filmed there) and in Hollis, Queens.
 At the end of the video, Santa is seen flying away with his sled being pulled by a dog.
 The video was directed by Michael Holman with cinematography by Mark Richardson, both NYU film students at the time, and features a cameo appearance by Bannah McDaniels, DMC's adoptive mother.
 "Christmas in Hollis" went on to win Rolling Stone's Best Video of the Year award in 1987, beating out Michael Jackson's "Bad" directed by Martin Scorsese.